gmc-code/PC-app-development/docs/tkinter_basics/tk_window.rst

     | Set the maximum size `(width, height)`.

-| The code below has definitions to set the width or height of the window.
+| The code below sets the minimum and maximum size of the window.

 .. code-block:: python